Mina Loy: Paris, 1903–1906

 Relocating to Paris, Haweis and Loy married there, in the 14th Arrondissement, on 13 December 1903 – Loy was twenty-one, and four months pregnant.
-Initially they agreed that it would be just a marriage of convenience, but Stephen became quickly more possessive and demanding.
-Instead of taking her husband's name, after their marriage she changed her last name from "Lowy" to "Loy."
+Initially they agreed that it would be just a marriage of convenience, but Stephen quickly became more possessive and demanding.
+Instead of taking her husband's name, after their marriage, she changed her last name from "Lowy" to "Loy."
 Becoming Modern: The Life of Mina Loy (1996) biographer Carolyn Burke notes that "[t]he anagrammatic shifts of Lowy into Loy and later Lloyd symbolize her attempts to resolve personal crises and chooses to refer to Loy as Mina – the name that stayed fixed as her surname varied."

 Starting in 1903 until 1904, after meeting the Englishman Henry Coles, Haweis began selling photographies d'art, or fine art photography pieces, influenced by Art Nouveau style.
-The most notable commission of this time was the photographing of the recent works of Auguste Rodin which came about after Haweis met with Rodin himself.
+The most notable commission of this time was the photographing of the recent works of Auguste Rodin, which came about after Haweis met with Rodin himself.
 At that time, Loy was Haweis's favourite subject to photograph; this is something which Loy never commented on.
 As Haweis gained more contacts and work, Loy became increasingly isolated and heavily pregnant.

 Loy's first child, Oda, was born on 27 May 1903.
 The labour was hard, as recalled in the early poem "Parturition" (first published in The Trend 8:1, October 1914).
 The opening details: